top of page

 Dr. Frederic Bertley

-President and CEO of the Center for Science and Industry; immunologist
+President and CEO of the Center for Science and Industry; Immunologist

 Sometimes in a suit and tie, other times in jeans and 'Chuck Taylors', Dr. Frederic Bertley is a scientist (immunologist), educator, and advocate for critical and innovative thinking.
 Dr. B, as he is known, is President & CEO of the Center of Science and Industry (COSI), where he leads the number one-ranked science center into the future.
 He serves on several boards and speaks around the world on topics such as the importance of science literacy, careers in STEAM, IP rights, leadership development, problem solving ideation and diversity.